hardeepsinghespn/git4JIRA/README.md

 A GUI implementation and extension of the command line GitHelp utilities (GPL3).

 This also borrows and extends ideas and code from FlywheelMS - Flywheel Management Science (GPL3)

+Includes the copyrighted DecKanGL (Decorated Kanban Glyph Language) data visualization technology, incorporating various code implementations (Swing and Android) that are also GPL3.